What measurement means for high blood pressure

 Blood pressure is written as two numbers: the first is the systolic number and represents the pressure in your blood vessels when you heart beats; the second number is the diastolic number and represents the pressure in your vessels when your heart rests between beats.
 So when you see a blood pressure number of 140/90 mmHg, 140 is the systolic number and 90 is the diastolic number.

 Recommended care for high blood pressure includes helping patients with hypertension control their blood pressure to a healthy level for their age and health.
 High blood pressure is often managed through a combination of medication and lifestyle changes.
 Eating a balanced diet, being physically active, maintaining a healthy weight, managing stress, avoiding tobacco smoke and limiting alcohol are all ways to prevent or control high blood pressure.

-The statewide rate of controlled high blood pressure in adults is 77% for all reporting medical groups.
-This means 77 of 100 adult patients ages 18 to 85 with hypertension had their high blood pressure under control.
+The medical group average for the high blood pressure measure is 66% for all reporting medical groups.
+This means 66 of 100 adult patients ages 18 to 85 with hypertension had their high blood pressure under control.

 High rates of controlled high blood pressure can be a sign of strong clinical care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group or clinic.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.

 The high blood pressure measure shows how well medical groups and clinics performed in helping their adult patients control their hypertension.